sweattep/modern_quotes/README.md

 >By design, ChatGPT aspires to be the most mediocre web content you can imagine

+>So, he comes in the next day.
+Spits the whole thing over in one take…Two or three weeks later we're at the Garden and the entire arena knows the words.

 >I'd taken to calling myself a 'digital garbageman' for a time, because that's essentially what I was.
 I had some corp jobs, and it was mostly cleaning up other peoples' code.
 I said it tongue-in-cheek, but I did feel that way, and eventually left corporate work to hang out my own shingle.

 >tax systems designed to force the population into the labor market through debt